72nd Street station (IRT Broadway–Seventh Avenue Line): 1940s to 1960s

+1970s and 1980s

 In 1973, funding was allocated to study removing the headhouse and replacing it with sidewalk entrances.
 The project would have created entrances on either sidewalk between 71st and 72nd Streets, connected to the platforms by a passageway under the tracks.
 The city government allocated a $1.35 million grant for the project, which was withdrawn in February 1976.
 Afterward, U.S. representative Bella S. Abzug continued to advocate for the station's renovation.
 By 1979, there were plans to build a new station entrance and convert the existing headhouse into a newsstand.

+In the 1980s, the developers Abe Hirschfeld and Carlos Varsavsky pledged to spend $30 million renovating the 72nd Street station, in exchange for receiving the city government's approval for the nearby Lincoln West development.
+When the developer Donald Trump took over the Lincoln West site in 1984, he said he would consider renovating the station but did not commit to the renovation.
 In 1987, the founders of Ben & Jerry's proposed to spend $200,000 to $250,000 a year to maintain, clean, paint the station, install mosaics, and pipe in music into the station.
-Though their proposal was supported by the MTA, the Transport Workers Union was opposed to the proposal as Ben & Jerry wanted to hire some non-union labor for the project.
+Though their proposal was supported by the MTA, the Transport Workers Union was opposed to the proposal as Ben & Jerry's wanted to hire non-union labor for the project.
 The proposal had stalled by the end of 1987.
 Ultimately, the contract expired at the end of March 1988.
-Rather than adopting the 72nd Street station for maintenance, Ben and Jerry's chose to sponsor a theater of geese.
+Rather than adopting the 72nd Street station for maintenance, Ben & Jerry's chose to sponsor a theater of geese.

 From September 2 to 5, 1989, the station was closed so the station house could be reconfigured to reduce crowding at its northern end.
 The southern end of the station house was converted to an entrance, and two smaller token booths were installed, replacing the large token booth that blocked passenger flow through the middle of the station house.
 Turnstiles were moved to create separate fare control areas for northbound and southbound trains, eliminating free transfers between directions.
 In addition, the newsstand at the station house's northeastern corner was moved to the southwestern corner.
 The lack of a free transfer between northbound and southbound trains persisted through the early 2000s.